Ducati Apollo: Project end

 The Apollo appeared at the Earls Court, London motorcycle show in November, 1964.
 UK magazine Motor Cycle confirmed the massive 1,260 cc four-cylinder engine of the Apollo attracted plenty of attention on the Ducati stand, and further carried a quip allegedly heard between two visitors: "I wonder if I could get that lot into a Norton Featherbed frame?".

 The Italian government decided that the limited market did not justify the tooling costs of production, and withdrew project funding.
 This was a severe blow to Berliner's business plans.

 It could have been a superbike before its time, but tire technology was not ready.
 There were other bikes developed as a result: the 1970 500 cc GP bikes and 750 cc production 90-degree V-twins.

 The second prototype, a black and silver sports version with four Dell'Orto SS 1 carburettors, survived, and was on display at Ducati's factory museum in Bologna, courtesy of its owner, Hiroaki Iwashita, from 2002 to 2003, but now resides in his museum in Yufuin on the island of Kyushu.

 The machine's sole public appearance in recent decades was at the 2002 Goodwood Festival of Speed, where it was display-ridden up the test hillclimb by motorcycling journalist Ian Kerr.
 It had previously been substantially overhauled at the Ducati works in Italy by two ex-race mechanics.

-The fate of the first gold painted prototype is unknown.
+The fate of the first gold painted prototype was unknown until a recent YouTube video published in June 19 2025 revealed that a Japanese collector owns it.